Skip navigation

 The Pure Hands

-My current research looks at the use of body movements at standing desks to encourage better user interaction and fight obesogenic environments in the workplace.
+One of Nick's current research projects revolves around the use of body movements at standing desks to encourage better user interaction and combat obesogenic environments in the workplace, reflecting his dedication to promoting healthier and more productive workspaces.

 • Please visit the Pure Research Information Portal for further information